microsoft/typespec/docs/libraries/http/authentication.md

 ## Configure

-Authentication can be configured using the `@useAuth` decorator on a service namespace, sub namespace, interface or operation.
+Authentication can be configured using the `@useAuth` decorator on a service namespace, sub-namespace, interface or operation.

 The `@useAuth` decorator takes as input the security to apply for all operations contained in the type.
 If another `@useAuth` was specified on a parent type the new one will override the value of the parent.
 [See application hierarchy](#application-hierarchy)